KarolinaGroszewska/KarolinaGroszewska.github.io.old/content/blogs/gracehopper.md

   - GHC
   - Conferences
 image:
-description: "Interested in learning more about the Grace Hopper Conference?
+description: "Interested in learning more about the Grace Hopper Celebration?
 Join me as I discuss my experience as an attendee in 2022, and incoming scholarship coordinator."
 toc:
 ---